jquast/wcwidth/docs/intro.rst

 character and is also ignored, you may want to use `str.expandtabs()`_, first.

 Use ``control_codes='strict'`` when input is known to contain some control sequences, such as SGR color, bold, hyperlinks and cursor movement.
-Any sequence that cannot be accurately parsed, such as clearing the screen, vertical, or absolute cursor movement will raise ``ValueError``:
+Any sequence that cannot be accurately parsed for horizontal measurement, such as clearing the screen, vertical, or absolute cursor movement will raise ``ValueError``:

 .. code-block:: python